m-ashry-eg/SAA-C03/notes/README.md

 ## Storage Services

+### Simple Storage Service (S3)

+- #### S3 Characteristics

+  - **Object Storage Service**: S3 functions as an object storage service, enabling the storage and retrieval of data in the form of objects.
+  Each object comprises data, a unique key for identification, and associated metadata.

+  - **Scalability**: S3 exhibits exceptional scalability, allowing for the storage of virtually limitless data.
+It dynamically adjusts to meet your expanding storage requirements.

+  - **Maximum Object Size**: Amazon S3 accommodates objects with a maximum size of up to 5 terabytes (TB).

+  -  **Universal Namespace**: Amazon S3 operates on a global namespace principle.
+This mandates that bucket names must be globally unique across all
+  AWS accounts.
+This precaution guarantees that no two users or accounts can create buckets with identical names, regardless of their respective regions.

+  - **Durability and Availability**: S3 is architected for an extraordinary 99.999999999% durability and 99.99% availability over the course of a year, providing a highly reliable storage solution.

+  - **Privacy Settings**: By default, S3 Buckets are set to private.
+However, if you intend to grant public access, you have the option to employ Access
+  Control Lists (ACLs) and Bucket Policies to manage permissions.

+  - **Strong Read-After-Write Consistency**: Following a successful write operation (PUT) of a new object or an overwrite of an existing one, any subsequent read request promptly retrieves the most up-to-date version of the object.
+This ensures strong data consistency after write operations.

+- #### S3 Bucket Policies

+  - ##### S3 Bucket Policies Characteristics

+    - **Definition**: S3 Bucket Policies serve as a mechanism to regulate who can access your buckets and the actions they are permitted to perform.

+    - **JSON-Based Configuration**: Amazon S3 Bucket Policies are structured in JSON (JavaScript Object Notation) format.
+This allows for precise management of permissions for your S3 buckets.

+    - **Granular Access Control**: Bucket policies provide a granular level of control over permissions, allowing you to specify detailed access rules for different entities or actions.

+    - **Flexibility and Customization**: By leveraging JSON-based policies, you have the flexibility to craft highly customized access rules, tailoring them to your specific security requirements.

+  - ##### Components of a Bucket Policy

+    - **Statement**: This serves as a foundational element within a policy, delineating the permissions, resources, and conditions.
+It is possible to have multiple statements within a policy.

+    - **Effect**: This parameter explicitly specifies whether a given statement grants or denies access.
+It can be set to either 'Allow' or 'Deny'.

+    - **Principals**: This section designates the entity to which the policy applies, be it an AWS account, IAM users, or a group.

+    - **Action**: It details the specific actions that are either permitted or prohibited.

+    - **Resources**: This section identifies the AWS resources (such as buckets or objects) that the policy pertains to.

+    - **Condition**: While optional, this facet allows for the imposition of additional conditions that must be met for the policy to be enforced.

 ### Amazon Instance Store

 Amazon Instance Store, also known as ephemeral storage, provides temporary block-level storage for Amazon EC2 Instance.
 It is physically